vinisalazar/BioProv/paper/paper.md

 * **Muscle:** multiple sequence alignment [@Edgar2004]
 * **Prodigal:** prokaryotic gene prediction [@Hyatt2010]

-Users can create their own presets with either the Program class or the **PresetProgram** class, which inherits from Program and possesses additional methods for batch execution.
+Users can create their own presets with either the Program class or the **PresetProgram** class, that inherits from **Program** and possesses additional methods for batch execution.
 To manually create programs (that are not presets), the user should create the program as it is called from the command line, and add **Parameters** to it.
-A **Parameter** is another BioProv class which represents specific parameters associated with a program.
+A **Parameter** is another BioProv class that represents specific parameters associated with a program.
 Presets contain parameters specific to that program.
-Parameters can be added to the program's command string which will be evaluated on the system's shell, by means of Python's [`subprocess` module](https://docs.python.org/3/library/subprocess.html).
+Parameters can be added to the command string that will be evaluated on the system's shell, by means of Python's [`subprocess` module](https://docs.python.org/3/library/subprocess.html).
 For a more complete walkthrough of how to build programs and add them to your workflow, please refer to the [tutorials](https://github.com/vinisalazar/BioProv/blob/master/docs/tutorials/introduction.ipynb).
 Additionally, workflow presets can be created.
 Workflow presets are a set of programs which are to be executed on a project's